athomasq/athomasq.github.io/pages/aboot.md

 ### Media

 My work at Quandl has been covered by the Wall Street Journal, the Financial Times, the Economist, CNBC, Bloomberg, Forbes, Business Insider, Quartz, the Globe and Mail (Canada) and many others.
-You can see a full list here.
+You can see a full list of articles [here](/press).

 I often speak at conferences, seminars and other public events.
 Recent seminar venues include asset managers Winton, OTPP, CPPIB, UBS and Franklin Templeton; conferences include Strata, AIDST, Princeton and Montgomery; and tech events include Toronto City Hall, TechTO, and the Toronto Stock Exchange.
-You can see a full list here.
+You can see a full list of talks [here](/speaking).

-Here are some topics I've spoken about in the past:

-For press inquires, email.
+For press inquires, please [email me](mailto:athos1@gmail.com).

 <br/>